Contentstack raises $31.5M Series A round for its headless CMS platform – TechCrunch

 The Contentstack founding team, Neha Sampat, Nishant Patel and Matthew Baier, recently sold Built.io to Software AG .
 “With Contentstack, the opportunity feels even larger, but there is also a strong sense of urgency,” said Sampat when I asked her about why she decided to raise at this point, which comes relatively late for a company with Contentstack’s ambitions.
 “Being able to do more right now and scale the company’s operations to match the opportunity right in front of us required more resources than the company’s organic growth would provide us.”

-Sampat also noted that she believes that brands are not realizing that their customers don’t want billboards but customized experiences across channels.
+Sampat also noted that she believes that brands are now realizing that their customers don’t want billboards but customized experiences across channels.
 Yet, at the same time, they often don’t know what’s working and how to get the most value out of the content they create.

 “The belief that a single platform or product can ‘do it all’ is being replaced with the realization you can do more, better by bringing together the best technologies the market has to offer,” she said.
 “This wasn’t an option before, because integrations were so complex and clunky.
 But now, with the emergence of extensible content experience platforms, companies can actually get to market FASTER using this approach, compared to using a single-vendor approach that wasn’t built for the modern era.”